ImranSeven/Visualisation-Using-Vega-Lite/README.md

 # Visualisation-Using-Vega-Lite
-This is a Visualisation made using Vega-lite as part of Monash FIT3179
+This is a Visualisation is part of Monash FIT3179

+This Visualisation is about Malaysia Foreign Arrivals by Origin and Gender created using Vega-Lite.